DSM V2 Concept

-And allied with the Parametric Threshold, the critical interplay between frequency response and many-multiband compression in the pursuit of perceived loudness maximisation has never been more accessible to the mastering engineer.
+And allied with the Parametric Threshold, the critical interplay between frequency response and ultra-multiband compression in the pursuit of perceived loudness maximisation has never been more accessible to the mastering engineer.

 Due to the internal fixed frequency band arrangement, which naturally provides more bands of processing in the mid and upper ranges, the DSM V2 is particularly well suited to vocals.
 Greater resolution is intentionally provided in this frequency range on the DSM V2 graphical display: